Ou-Young-1999/MGCNet/README.md

 # [MGCNet]

-> **One-sentence summary**: Synergizing Time and Frequency: A Cross-modal Deep Learning Approach for Atrial Fibrillation Detection
+Synergizing Time and Frequency: A Cross-modal Deep Learning Approach for Atrial Fibrillation Detection

 This repository contains the official implementation of the paper